Silver Salmon Creek Lodge — Living Among the Bears

 Living Alongside Wildlife

-And always, there was the awareness that we were not alone.
+Always, there was the awareness that we were not alone.

 The next morning, we found bear hair along the deck railing.